 Consolidate orders with Extensiv Order Manager’s Merging Orders feature

-Extensiv Order Manager’s inventory and order management software is a great resource for companies that want to move toward order consolidation.
+Extensiv inventory and order management system is a great resource for companies that want to move toward order consolidation.
 More specifically, Extensiv Order Manager’s Merging Orders feature automatically makes recommendations for shipping efficiency—like pointing out where two or more unshipped orders can be combined into one.